GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 <hr>

  **Technical Note:** The long-form filenames indicate the specific Roboflow-exported versions used during the final inference pass.
-While confidence levels range from 69% to 82%, the categorical predictions match the ground truth, demonstrating the model's ability to generalize across different spectral captures.
+While confidence levels range from 69% to 82%, the categorical soil moisture level match the ground truth, demonstrating the model's ability to generalize across different spectral captures.

 **Observation**: Users may notice that re-running the inference code produces a different set of images and moisture predictions than those shown in this documentation.